-All clinical staff must be licensed and have prior clinical experience.
-The Anthem HealthKeepers Plus Medical Director is board-certified in psychiatry and licensed in the Commonwealth of Virginia.
+All clinical staff at the health plan are licensed and have prior clinical experience.
+The Anthem HealthKeepers Plus Medical Director is board-certified in Psychiatry and licensed in the Commonwealth of Virginia.
 The Anthem HealthKeepers Plus Behavioral Health Clinical Director is a Licensed Mental Health Provider in the Commonwealth of Virginia.
-The highly trained and experienced team of clinical care managers, care coordinators, peer recovery specialists and support staff provide high quality care management and care coordination services to members and strive to work collaboratively with all providers.
+The highly trained and experienced team of clinical care managers, care coordinators, peer recovery specialists, and support staff provides high-quality care management and care coordination services to members and strives to work collaboratively with all providers.